In fact studies have shown that indoor tanners

 benefits.

-If a pharmaceutical company patented and sold sunshine, the
+If a pharmaceutical company patented and sold sunshine,

 public message we receive